DEV Community

 Buy Me a Coffee

-dict() can create a dictionary with or without a dictonary as shown below:
+dict() can create a dictionary with dict, keyword arguments(kwargs) and a 2D iterable(list, tuple, set, frozenset and iterator) as shown below:

-• The 2nd or the later arguments are **kwarg(Optional). *Don't use any keywords like **kwarg=, kwarg=, **kwargs=, kwargs=, etc.
+• Don't use any keywords like **kwargs=, kwargs=, etc.

 Enter fullscreen mode Exit fullscreen mode

-dict() cannot create a dictionary with a list, tuple, set, iterator, string or range() as shown below:
+dict() can also create a dictionary with an empty 1D iterable as shown below:

 Enter fullscreen mode Exit fullscreen mode